 Special Needs Estate Planning

-Serving Clients in Simi Valley and the Surrounding Area
+Serving Clients in Westlake Village and the Surrounding Area

 Special Needs Estate Planning focuses on providing for the special needs of our loved ones with disabilities when we are no longer there to organize and advocate on their behalf.
 Parents of children with special needs must make careful estate planning choices to coordinate all of the legal, financial, and special care needs of their children – both now and in the future.

 There are two types of Special Needs Trusts:

 - Third-Party Special Needs Trust: Created using the assets of the parent(s) as part of an estate plan; distributed by a Will or Living Trust.